 WWT set up a pilot group of 40 faculty members across departments.
-Participants had access to the full set of proposed Cisco applications and walked through accessing applications through different devices, joining Webex via Jabber and TelePresence, and setting up virtual office hours through personal Webex rooms.
+Participants had access to the full set of proposed Cisco applications and walked through accessing applications through different devices, joining Webex via Jabber and video endpoints, and setting up virtual office hours through personal Webex rooms.

 Following the training, we gave members of the pilot group custom documentation, including an internal communication plan, to help them train and engage faculty and students on the new technology.

 Response from the pilot group was overwhelming, with WWT receiving feedback that the training was exactly what they wanted.
 Participants of the pilot saw new ways of connecting to students, like holding virtual office hours via Webex personal rooms.

 The university rolled out the Cisco collaboration tools to 5,000 students and teachers.
-IT leadership is reporting strong technology adoption so far and predicts a significant reduction in collaboration-related calls to its service desk.
+IT leadership is reporting strong technology adoption so far and over time witnessed a significant reduction in collaboration-related calls to its service desk.